Monad: A Next-Generation Parallelized EVM Compatible Layer 1

 These challenges have led to the development of various EVM-compatible Layer 1s built to solve many of the issues we touched on above.
 For the most part, however, these alternative Ethereum-compatible L1s have fallen short of their aspirations.

-Remember, the likes of Solana (Rust-based), Sui and Aptos (Move-focused), and the like exhibit some Ethereum comptable features, but not nearly in the same vein as Monad, which is built to be fully interoperable with Etheruem dApps and EVM development implementations.
+Remember, the likes of Solana (Rust-based), Sui, and Aptos (Move-focused), and the like exhibit some Ethereum compatible features, but not nearly in the same vein as Monad, which is built to be fully interoperable with Ethereum dApps and EVM development implementations.

 In particular, Monad is one the industry’s most advanced newly developed Proof-of-Stake (PoS) EVM networks designed to address Ethereum’s performance bottlenecks and inefficiencies.
 In many respects, this is achieved via parallelized transaction processing and other related constructs, meaning Monad is capable of processing 10,000 TPS with 1-second finality and gas fees that are barely negligible.